FlagOpen/FlagScale/hardware/README.md

 * Question: How to iterate adaptation?

 Vendors only need to select the desired `base-commit-id` from the FlagScale main branch for adaptation.
-The tool will create a new folder named after the commit-id under the vendor directory in hardwares to store the new adaptation content.
+The tool will create a new folder named after the commit-id under the vendor directory in hardware to store the new adaptation content.
 If the `base-commit-id` has been adapted before, the new content will overwrite the previous adaptation.

 * Question: What to do if the tool failed?